-As a consequence of chronically low levels of pay and the retrenchment of public services, levels of household debt are now running higher than they were prior to the
+As a consequence of chronically low levels of pay and the retrenchment of public services, levels of household debt are now

 WOMEN IN DEBT GET ORGANISED

 Personal debt is not only an economic problem, but one that carries huge stigma.
 And it is often women in households that bear the brunt of this, forced to hide their indebtedness and the many problems this can create from their families, peers and communities.